Julissa-Paramo/Juli-s.Projects/README.md

 # Juli-s.Projects
-💙 python + java programs
-🌟 these are all side projects
+💙 python + java program \n🌟 these are all side projects